-Includes low-grade ore at Extension Hill grading 50-55% Fe that is considered to be saleable.
-This material was stockpiled for future sale and treated as waste for accounting purposes.
+The 2018/19 comparative includes 176,000 wmt of low-grade ore at Extension Hill grading 50-55% Fe that was stockpiled for future sale and treated as waste for accounting purposes.

 ^ Reflects the realised price after shipping freight and specification adjustments and penalties.
-Mid-West sales in the June 2019 quarter comprised only shipments of low grade cargoes.

-Reflects the realised fines price for Koolan comprising a mix of month of shipping (M) and M+2 averages, referencing the Platts 65% Fe Index, and after adjustments for shipping freight, grade, provisional invoicing adjustments and penalties for impurities.
+Reflects the realised fines price for Koolan comprising a mix of month of shipping (M), M+1 and M+2 averages, referencing the Platts 65% Fe Index.
+Realised prices are shown after shipping freight, provisional pricing adjustments and specification adjustments/penalties.
 Minor discrepancies may appear due to rounding.